kalrish/aws-music/README.md

  1. Set up the VPC.

-     If you wish to create a new VPC, go ahead and deploy a new CloudFormation stack based on the `ec2/cfn/vpc.yaml` template.
+     If you wish to create a new VPC, go ahead and deploy a new CloudFormation stack based on the `cfn/vpc.yaml` template.

      Consider reusing an existing one if it's set up with a NAT gateway or an EC2 endpoint, which are expensive and wouldn't be worth creating for these purposes but which could be advantageous.
 It might also be a good idea if the vibes builds are to be consumed by an application or service of yours.

+     For instance, you might want to start your SSH bridge –commonly known as “bastion host”– or your NAT instance.

+ 2. Prepare the main stack.

+     Since the system involves some lambda functions and they are part of the main stack, it is tricky to deploy it.
+To automate the process, an ad-hoc stack build the lambda functions, packages them and uploads them, then generates the main stack template.

- 2. Deploy a new CloudFormation stack based on the `cfn/main.yaml` template.
+     1. Deploy a new CloudFormation stack based on the `cfn/meta.yaml` template.

+     2. Then, prepare the main stack.

+         $  aws codebuild start-build --project-name vibes-meta

+     Du.

+ 2. Deploy the main stack.

+     Deploy a new CloudFormation stack based on the template which was generated in the previous step by the `vibes-meta` CodeBuild project.

  3. Upload the vibes sources to the sources bucket.

          $  aws s3 sync /path/to/vibes/sources "s3://$(aws --query 'Parameter.Value' --output text ssm get-parameter --name /vibes/sources)"

+ 4. Set up the tup-vibes profiles.

- 4. Deploy a new CloudFormation stack based on the `cfn/profile.yaml` template for each profile.
+     Deploy a new CloudFormation stack based on the `cfn/profile.yaml` template for each profile.

      The profile configuration may be entered directly or uploaded using the AWS CLI:

          $  aws ssm put-parameter --overwrite --name "/vibes/profiles/${PROFILE}" --type String --value "file://${PROFILE}.config"